msi1427/LightOJ/1072 - Calm Down.md

 In the first figure, the circle contains 6 small circles .
 So the angle is (PI/6) .
 When the circle contains n small circles then the angle will be (PI/n) .

-Now from the knowledge of trigonometric ratio , we can write,
+Now from the knowledge of trigonometric ratio , we know,

 sin(theta) = opposite / hypotenuse